Select any two GPUs for comparison

 The GeForce 7300 LE has 5.3 GB/sec greater memory bandwidth than the GMA 3100, which means that the memory performance of the GeForce 7300 LE is marginally better than the GMA 3100.

 The GMA 3100 has 128 Shader Processing Units and the GeForce 7300 LE has 8.
-The GMA 3100 having 120 better shader performance is not particularly notable, as altogether the GeForce 7300 LE performs better when taking into account other relevant data.
+However, the actual shader performance of the GMA 3100 is 51 and the actual shader performance of the GeForce 7300 LE is 4.
+The GMA 3100 having 47 better shader performance is not particularly notable, as altogether the GeForce 7300 LE performs better when taking into account other relevant data.

 The GMA 3100 requires 17 Watts to run and the GeForce 7300 LE requires 23 Watts.
 We would recommend a PSU with at least 350 Watts for the GeForce 7300 LE, but we do not have a recommended PSU wattage for the GMA 3100.
 The GeForce 7300 LE requires 6 Watts more than the GMA 3100 to run.
 The difference is not significant enough for the GeForce 7300 LE to have a noticeably larger impact on your yearly electricity bills than the GMA 3100.